aar0n100000/aar0n100000.github.io/README.md

 ![overview](Images/Screenshot5.png)

 Then finally a "Bass Amp Designer" plug-in was added to the "Skyline Bass" sample which gave the bass a louder sound and a little bit of distortion might have been added from what it seems.
+That basically sums up this whole project, the file should be on this page somewhere to be used for listening purposes.
+One tip i do have for the class would be to always save your project because you never know when your pc might shut down or logic might crash, and if that wasn't relevant I also think loops shouldn't be used as much because it's not really that creative but then again maybe its just for this lesson.

 ### Markdown
-- [ ] Create and upload five (5) screenshots.
+- [x] Create and upload five (5) screenshots.
 - [x] Bounce Logic project and upload to audio folder.
-- [ ] Write at least 250 words on your experience with the lesson.
+- [x] Write at least 250 words on your experience with the lesson.
-- [ ] Audio plays back through external speakers.
+- [x] Audio plays back through external speakers.
-- [ ] Screenshots render correctly.
+- [x] Screenshots render correctly.
-- [ ] Text is legible.
+- [x] Text is legible.
-- [ ] Demonstrate one tip for class.
+- [x] Demonstrate one tip for class.
-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for